Configuring Traffic Shaping

 elements are matched, as seen in this example:

-The match can be one of two possible options:
+The match can be one of these possible options:

-- matches if the domain name suffix matches the specified suffix string.
+- matches if one of the MX hostnames matches the specified suffix string. (but see below!){HostName="NAME"}

 Note